1. Home

 Like Pavlov's dogs, insects can also learn through classical conditioning.
 An insect exposed repeatedly to two unrelated stimuli will soon associate one with the other.
 Wasps can be given food rewards each time they detect a certain scent.
 Once a wasp associates food with the smell, it will continue to go to that scent.
 Some scientists believe trained wasps may replace bomb and drug sniffing dogs in the near future.

-A honeybees demonstrates its ability to learn each time it leaves its colony to forage.
+A honeybee demonstrates its ability to learn each time it leaves its colony to forage.
 The bee must memorize patterns of landmarks within its environment to guide it back to the colony.
 Often, she is following the instructions of a fellow worker, as taught to her through the waggle dance.
 This memorization of details and events is a form of latent learning.